nbraingroup/brainhackorg.github.io/about.md

           </ul>

           <h3>Current Members</h3>
           <p>The Brainhack organization is composed of individuals that have previously hosted brainhack events and those that plan to host events in the future.
-Click <a href="/list_of_brainhack_members.xls">here</a> to download a full list of members. <insert list in link>
+Click <a href="/list_of_brainhack_members.xls">here</a> to download a full list of members.

           <h3>How to Become a Member</h3>
-          <p>If you would like to join the organization please contact a board member or email info@brainhack.org.</p>
+          <p>If you would like to join the organization please contact a board member or email <a href="mailto:info@brainhack.org">info@brainhack.org</a>.</p>

           <h2>Brainhack Publications</h2>
           <h3>Brainhack Proceedings</h3>